pahen/madge/README.md

 # Release Notes

+## v0.1.3 (December 28, 2012)
+Added proper exit code when running "madge --circular" so it can be used in build scripts.

 ## v0.1.2 (November 15, 2012)
 Relative AMD module identifiers (if the first term is "." or "..") are now resolved.